Co-operation between the Green Party and Plaid Cymru: Common Ground Alliance

 In September 2021, Plaid Cymru and the Green Party announced an electoral pact for Cardiff Council elections into the future, which would see the two parties run a joint slate of candidates.
 Neither party had sitting councillors: Plaid Cymru's councillors elected in 2017 had been either expelled or had quit the party.
 In the election, the two parties fielded a common slate of candidates, known as the Common Ground Alliance.
 Of the 70 Common Ground Alliance candidates, 46 were from Plaid Cymru with the remaining 24 from the Green Party.
 The alliance's campaign was formally launched on 24 April 2022.

 2022 Campaign

 The Alliance published one joint manifesto entitled "Manifesto for Cardiff 2022: A City for Communities, A City for Culture, A City that Cares".
 It promised improvements to transport in the city, with "20 minute communities", a faster council housing building programme, an Independent chair for the Planning Committee and other measures to make the planning process more independent.

 In the election, Common Ground won 17% of votes across the city, coming third behind Labour and the Conservatives.
 They won two seats, both in the Pentyrch and St Fagans ward.
 The Alliance's elected councillors are Andrea Gibson and Rhys Owain Livesy.

+Co-operation in the Senedd

+Government of Rhun ap Iowerth

+In the 7th Senedd, the Green Party's two Senedd members voted for Rhun ap Iorwerth as First Minister of Wales.
+Anthony Slaughter also seconded Plaid Cymru's nomination for Dirprwy Lywydd (Deputy Presiding Officer), Kerry Ferguson.